 Significant deposits are clustered along a mainly north-trending shear and fault zones that cut across the areas of most intense folding.
 Quartz veins are generally discordant to bedding and strike parallel to axial surfaces of regional-scale north-plunging folds.
-Approximately 800,000 ounces of gold have been produced from the Company's ground at an average head grade of ~20g/t gold.
-The ground covered approximately 716 square kilometers including 30 of the 62 historical gold mines in the district, which the Company believes has been underexplored using modern mining methods.1
+Over 900,000 ounces of gold have been produced from the Company's ground at an average head grade of ~25g/t gold1.